AdobeDocs/experience-platform.en/help/observability/alerts/ui-guide.md

 ![](../images/alerts/rules.png)

-Select a rule from the list to view its description and is configuration parameters in the right rail, including threshold and severity.
+Select a rule from the list to view its description and its configuration parameters in the right rail, including threshold and severity.

 ![](../images/alerts/rule-details.png)